ipop-project/Release-Management/Deployment/linux/README.md

-<h1>IPOP Installer and IPOP for Ubuntu</h1>
+# Installing IPOP-VPN on Linux (Ubuntu or CentOS)

 Note: You need to have root access to run some of the following commands.

-<h2>Installing 'wget' Package</h2>
+**In Ubuntu:**

+    sudo -i

+**In CentOS:**

+    sudo -s

+## Prerequisite

-In case 'wget' package is not installed, you need to install it first:
+If the 'wget' package is not installed, you will need to install it:

+**In Ubuntu:**

     sudo apt-get install wget

-<h2>Using IPOP Installer</h2>
+**In CentOS:**

+    su yum install wget

+## Launching the IPOP-VPN Installer

-To use IPOP Installer, run this command:
+To start the IPOP Installer, run the following command:

-    wget -O - http://raw.githubusercontent.com/ipop-project/Release-Management/master/Deployment/linux/installer | /bin/bash
+    wget -O - https://raw.githubusercontent.com/ipop-project/Release-Management/v16.01.0/Deployment/linux/installer | /bin/bash

 The default installation directory will be `/opt/ipop` and you can use `ipop` executable script to control IPOP.

-<h2>Using IPOP</h2>
+## Using IPOP

 First change current directory to the installation directory: